 Roads in Costa Rica are notorious for being in bad shape and many places require a 4×4 like Monteverde.
 As it’s one of the most popular destinations in the country, we get this question all the time.
-What are the roads like in Monteverde and it is really necessary to have a 4×4?
+Is the road to Monteverde paved, how far is it from San Jose Airport to Monteverde and do I really need a 4×4?

 In this post I’ll go over the Monteverde road conditions and why you need a 4×4 to get in and around Monteverde.
 You can also read our Monteverde travel guide to learn more about this region.

 The distance from SJO Airport to Monteverde is 133 kilometers, or 83 miles via Route 606.
 It takes about 3 hours depending on how long it takes for you to get out of San Jose since there is a lot of traffic by the airport and in the city.
 Here is the route on Google Maps.